 How do mushrooms support immune function?

-The beta glucans found in mushrooms are large and complex long-chain molecules.
+The beta glucans found in mushrooms and their mycelium are large and complex long-chain molecules.
 What sets certain beta glucans apart are their unique side-branching patterns.

 Just like a key and lock, the beta glucan compounds in mushrooms must “fit” perfectly with cellular receptor sites to support the immune system.*